Skip to main content

 Types of Chop Moves

 • Order Chop Move.
-When a player receives a 1's clue at the beginning of the game, the 1's that were in the starting hand should "normally" be played in a special order:
+When a player receives a number 1 clue touching multiple 1's, they should normally be played in a special order:

-• If a 1 was on Chop at the start of the game, that 1 should be played first.
+• If the clue focused a 1 on Chop, that 1 should be played first.

 • Any 1's that were drawn after the start of the game should be played from newest to oldest.